LasaiBarrenada/LasaiBarrenada/README.md

-- 👋 Hi, I’m Lasai Barreñada young researcher and statistician
+- 👋 Hi, I’m Lasai Barreñada young researcher and statistician in KU Leuven
-- 👀 I’m interested in everything related to Artificial Inteligence, specially machine learning.
-- 🌱 I’m currently learning about mathematics and machine learning applied to health.
+- I am currently researching on prediction modelling applied to health.
-- 💞️ I’m looking to collaborate with a university or research institution to develop a PhD on artificial intelligence.
-- 📫 Reach me in lasaitaleb@gmail.com or lbarrenada@bcamath.org
+- 📫 Reach me in lasaitaleb@gmail.com or lasai.barrenadataleb@kuleuven.be

 <!---
 LasaiBarrenada/LasaiBarrenada is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.